 The Ultra Site vision is for sites to become beacons of best practice in the construction industry and a catalyst for exceptional leadership, collaboration and innovation.

 An Ultra Site will be a leader in inspiring people to join the industry.
 The aim of the Ultra Site initiative is for the Scheme to deliver appropriate support so that this vision can be achieved.
 This will include establishing a collaborative working model where subcontractors and suppliers on Ultra Sites are also registered.

-A registered site operating with registered trade contractors and suppliers will take considerate construction to the next level when it comes to caring for the community, the workforce and the environment.
-This is an Ultra Site.
+A registered site working with registered trade contractors and suppliers will take considerate construction to the next level.

 Considerate Constructors Scheme Chief Executive Edward Hardy says: